 As I’m a very passive investor, not trying to beat the market, I find this lesson more applicable to business strategy.
 For example, I like the story Tim Ferriss shares about how he decided to start his podcast.
 Instead of committing long-term to run a podcast, Ferriss decided to record six episodes.
-By committing to six episodes, the worse case scenario or “risk” was having a few conversations with friends and learning a new skill (interviewing/podcasting).
+By committing to six episodes, the worst-case scenario or “risk” was having a few conversations with friends and learning a new skill (interviewing/podcasting)

 In a book I’m reading now Expert Secrets, it tells the story of an entrepreneur who wanted to learn how to dunk a basketball.
 So, he recorded some YouTube videos of his progress It turns out his YouTube videos were a big hit.
 Many people wanted to learn how to increase their vertical.
 A few years later, these YouTube videos turned into a million-dollar business.

 Not bad, right?

 #4.
 Take Advantage of Compounding

 “What’s the biggest misstep most of us make right from the start?
 Malkiel didn’t even hesitate when I asked him.
 He said the majority of investors fail to take full advantage of the incredible power of compounding—the multiplying power of growth times growth.”